nemo4598/CosmosDownload/README.md

 (API is free)

-detailed instructions can be found in the code (in Czech) English is being prepared
+detailed instructions can be found in the code